mmg-fhir-ig/case-based-surveillance-ig/input/pagecontent/StructureDefinition-cbs-cause-of-death-intro.md

 1. a fixed status of final
 1. a fixed code for cause of death
-1. a patient that conforms to the [CBS Patient Profile]
+1. a subject reference

 **Each Observation must support:**

-1. a focus that conforms to the [CBS Condition of Interest Profile]
+1. a focus

 {% include link-list.md %}